 Working capital policies

 A business needs a working capital policy to define its level of investment in receivables and inventory.
 This is needed in order to keep its cash requirements firmly in check.
-Lack of attention to the investment in working capital (which is receivables, inventory, and payables) can result in a runaway need for cash, especially when sales are growing.
-A business can do this most effectively by instituting and enforcing a number of policies.
+Lack of attention to the investment in working capital (which is receivables, inventory, and payables) can result in a runaway need for cash, especially when sales are growing rapidly.
+A business can do this most effectively by instituting and enforcing a number of policies that establish the amount of working capital that it will be allowed to maintain.
 The following working capital policies are sorted by the component of working capital that they most directly affect.
-Appropriate working capital policies are:

 Related AccountingTools Course